-The establishment of the Interactive Centre for Human Diseases as it exists today is not the work of one inspired person but the result of many people's endeavours over many years.
-The Centre, as an educational institution, plays a vital role in the present teaching of pathology to medical, dental and paramedical students.
+The establishment of the Ainsworth Interactive Collection of Medical Pathology as it exists today is not the work of one inspired person but the result of many people's endeavours over many years.
+The Collection, as an educational institution, plays a vital role in the present teaching of pathology to medical, dental and paramedical students.

 In 1887 a new extensive building - The Anderson-Stuart Building (F13) - was completed, which nowadays is referred to as the "Old Medical School".
 Within this building a special room was allotted for the collection of pathology specimens, along with zoological and biological objects.
 This room was called The Museum of Normal and Morbid Anatomy.
 The first record of this Museum appeared in the 1889 Calendar of the University of Sydney.
 Among its Regulations we read the following:

 Regulations of the Museum of Normal and Morbid Anatomy

 Committee of Management for 1889:

 - The Museum shall be called the Museum of Normal and Morbid Anatomy and shall be established for the benefit of all the Medical Departments of the University.

 - The Museum shall be under the control of a Committee of Management, to be appointed by the Senate of its first meeting in Lent Term.

 - The Committee shall consist of the Dean of the Faculty of Medicine for the time being, together with two members of the Medical Teaching staff to be chosen by the Senate.

 - The working Curator shall be under the control of the Committee of Management and in the second Thursday of each term he shall transmit to the Dean, for the Senate, a report to be written in a separate book kept for that purpose, of all the work that has been done since the last report.